maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 To understand what it means, let's try some examples using the evolution in [2992742](https://github.com/maxitg/SetReplace/commit/299274283dde6d86b6e660a36f64beaed7d73269).
 In the match-all system, even the most trivial rules become extremely complicated quite quickly, so let's use the pattern rules for this one.
-Furthermore, let's use a little helper function which would helpfully label the causal graph vertices with the input and output edges of the corresponding events:
+Furthermore, let's use a little helper function which would label the causal graph vertices with the input and output edges of the corresponding events:

 ```wl
 labeledCausalGraph[evolution_, opts___] :=